achung89/react-futures/API_REFERENCE.md

 ##### of

-instantiantes a future array with the same arguments as the constructor
+instantiates a future array with the same arguments as the constructor

 ```javascript
 FutureArrayCache.of(...argumentsOfPromiseReturningFunction); // => future array instance